 Why?
 Millennial associates are much less concerned with working for a company for a long time.
 When it gets boring, most will move on to another company before you’ll have time to write them up.

 You can’t just let them be a warm body who just shows up, takes out the trash, and stocks the shelves.

 Employees nowadays need a challenge.
-Millennials are one of the smartest, most curious and positive generations on the planet.
+Millennials are one of the smartest, most curious, and most positive generations on the planet.
 They also can be one of the least self-directed due to the distractions of smartphones.
-If you only train them to stock, price and clean, they will feel as if they are serfs in your kingdom.
+If you only train them to stock, price, and clean, they will feel as if they are serfs in your kingdom.

-What to do: Cleaning and stocking are all part of shop – but they aren’t your shop.
-Retail is the connection between customers, your employees and your products.
+Cleaning and stocking are all part of the shop – but they aren’t your shop.
+Retail is the connection between customers, your employees, and your products.
 The soft skills of building rapport and selling the merchandise should be your focus, not just the old, if you can lean you can clean.